 In the past several years, CNA experienced, at certain points in time, significant increases in claim counts for asbestos-related claims.
 The factors that led to these increases included, among other things, intensive advertising campaigns by lawyers for asbestos claimants, mass medical screening programs sponsored by plaintiff lawyers and the addition of new defendants such as the distributors and installers of products containing asbestos.
 In subsequent years, the rate of new filings has decreased.
 Various challenges to mass screening claimants have been mounted.
 Historically, the majority of asbestos bodily injury claims have been filed by persons exhibiting few, if any, disease symptoms.
-Recent studies have concluded that the percentage of unimpaired claimants to total claimants ranges between 66% and up to 90%.
-Some courts, including the federal district court responsible for pre-trial proceedings in all federal asbestos bodily injury actions, have ordered that so-called "unimpaired" claimants may not recover unless at some point the claimant's condition worsens to the point of impairment.
-Some plaintiffs classified as "unimpaired" have challenged those orders.
-Therefore, the ultimate impact of the orders on future asbestos claims remains uncertain.
+Studies have concluded that the percentage of unimpaired claimants to total claimants ranges between 66% and up to 90%.
+Some courts and some state statutes mandate that so-called "unimpaired" claimants may not recover unless at some point the claimant's condition worsens to the point of impairment.
+Some plaintiffs classified as "unimpaired" continue to challenge those orders and statutes.
+Therefore, the ultimate impact of the orders and statutes on future asbestos claims remains uncertain.

 Several factors are, in CNA's view, negatively impacting asbestos claim trends.
-Plaintiff attorneys who previously sued entities who are now bankrupt are seeking other viable targets.
+Plaintiff attorneys who previously sued entities that are now bankrupt continue to seek other viable targets.
 As a result, companies with few or no previous asbestos claims are becoming targets in asbestos litigation and, although they may have little or no liability, nevertheless must be defended.
 Additionally, plaintiff attorneys and trustees for future claimants are demanding that policy limits be paid lump-sum into the bankruptcy asbestos trusts prior to presentation of valid claims and medical proof of these claims.
 Various challenges to these practices are currently in litigation and the ultimate impact or success of these tactics remains uncertain.
 Plaintiff attorneys and trustees for future claimants are also attempting to devise claims payment procedures for bankruptcy trusts that would allow asbestos claims to be paid under lax standards for injury, exposure and causation.
 This also presents the potential for exhausting policy limits in an accelerated fashion.

 As a result of bankruptcies and insolvencies, CNA had in the past observed an increase in the total number of policyholders with current asbestos claims as additional defendants are added to existing lawsuits and are named in new asbestos bodily injury lawsuits.
-New asbestos bodily injury claims moderated in 2004 and 2005.
+The rate of new bodily injury claims moderated in 2004 and 2005, although the number of policyholders claiming coverage for asbestos related claims has remained relatively flat in the past several years.

 CNA has resolved a number of its large asbestos accounts by negotiating settlement agreements.
 Structured settlement agreements provide for payments over multiple years as set forth in each individual agreement.
-Payment obligations under those settlement agreements are projected to terminate by 2016.